nodesman/phind-cli/README.md

 # phind-cli

-**`phind` (PHilosophical find): A modern, intuitive, cross-platform command-line tool for finding files and directories recursively, designed with developers in mind.**
+**`phind`: A modern, intuitive, cross-platform command-line tool for finding files and directories recursively, designed with developers in mind.**

 ---